JSegundo/blog/outstatic/content/posts/scalability-fundamentals-in-node-js.md

 ### Stateful communications

-different requests belonging to the same stateful session may potentially be handled by a different instance of the application.
-This is not a problem limited only to the cluster module, but, in general, it applies to any kind of stateless, load balancing algorithm
+Different requests belonging to the same statefull session may potentially be handled by a different instance of the application.
+This is not a problem limited only to the cluster module, but, in general, it applies to any kind of stateless, load balancing algorithm.

-- We can share state across all the instances with a **shared datastore** (db, redis)
+- We can share state across all the instances with a **shared datastore** (db, Redis)

 ![](/images/screenshot-from-2025-02-11-00-09-46-EyMz.png)